Home

 LeoLabs

-The U.S. Space Force's Space Systems Command has awarded LeoLabs, a company involved in the Vintage FPCI Altaroc Odyssey 2021, a $14.1 million contract.
-The aim of the contract is to deploy an ultra-high-frequency radar in the Indo-Pacific region.
-The system is designed to improve surveillance of objects in low-Earth orbit, particularly in view of the growing number of space activities in this strategic and geopolitically active area.
+The U.S. Space Force’s Space Systems Command has awarded LeoLabs—a company featured in the Vintage FPCI Altaroc Odyssey —a $14.1 million contract.
+The contract aims to deploy an ultra-high-frequency radar in the Indo-Pacific region.
+This system is designed to improve surveillance of objects in low Earth orbit, particularly in light of the increasing volume of space activities in this strategic and geopolitically active region.

 By